 The K2 base camp trek is a stunning journey to the foot of a legendary mountain in the Pakistani Karakoram

 The K2 base camp trek through the mighty Karakoram mountains of Pakistan is one of the world’s finest high-altitude treks.
-Earlier this year an opportunity arose to join Lost Horizon Tours and Treks on a trek to K2 base camp combined with a technical crossing of the Gondogoro La Pass.
+Earlier this year an opportunity arose to join Lost Horizon Tours and Treks on a trek to K2 base camp combined with a crossing of the Gondogoro La Pass.

-With over 25 years of experience guiding in the mountains of Pakistan, Lost Horizons were the perfect partner for an expedition of this kind.
+With over 25 years of experience guiding in the mountains of Pakistan, Lost Horizons were a great partner for an expedition of this kind.
 After completing the Everest base camp trek earlier in the year, I couldn’t resist the chance to trek to this infamous mountain too.

 At 8,611m (28,251ft), K2 is the second-highest mountain on Earth, one of just 14 eight-thousanders and a member of the seven second summits.
 A mere mention of the legendary mountain is enough to make one’s blood run cold.
 K2 is known as the ‘Savage Mountain’ due to the extremely difficult ascent and one of the highest fatality rates among the eight-thousanders.

 K2 is the only eight-thousander that has never been climbed in winter.
 Unpredictable avalanches mean that one in four summiteers die on its lethal slopes.
 K2 may be second in stature to Everest, but it demands significantly greater technical climbing skills.
 Known as the ‘mountaineer’s mountain’, it is often considered the ultimate challenge in high-altitude climbing.

 K2 base camp gear list